leomotors/cocoa-discord/apps/docs/src/introduction/overview.md

 # Overview

-The Cocoa Discord Utils contains a set of utilities seperated into multiple subpackages:
+The Cocoa Discord contains a set of utilities seperated into multiple subpackages:

 - main (/)
 - /message